Mathew Ngau Jau is a fine artist, dancer, singer, Sape’ maker and performer.

 The other motivation for me was that the storyline includes aspects of Kenyah culture, which is why I was willing to push myself to try.
 I suppose that made the decision easier.
 I get a chance to not represent our community, our language and our culture in a movie…and that is quite a big deal for me.
 I sure hope I do it justice!

 The Tuyang Initiative’s role in this project was to manage and represent both key talents and first time actors in this film, Mathew Ngau Jau and Alena Murang, including deal negotiations.
-Throughout the filming process, Tuyang also works closely with Mathew and Alena in bridging the communications and relationships with the production company (Apparat) to ensure deliverables on both sides are done fairly and well.
-Other responsibilities include working together with the talents in aspects of consulting the filmmakers in areas of Kenyah cultural heritage.
+Throughout the filming process, Tuyang also supervises and works closely with Mathew and Alena in bridging the communications and relationships with the production company (Apparat) to ensure deliverables on both sides are done well and fairly.
+Other responsibilities include aspects of consulting the filmmakers in areas of Kenyah and Sarawakian language and culture.

-“Iman Untuk Bulan” will be released on Malaysia Day, 16th September 2018 as an Astro First Exclusive.
+“Iman Untuk Bulan” will be released on Malaysia Day, 16th September 2018 as an Astro First Exclusive (on Channel 408).